Scripts Deep Dive

 To attach a script to a CloudShell sandbox:

-As you’re writing more complex orchestration scripts, it may become prudent to also separate the code to multiple files.
+As you write more complex orchestration scripts, you may want to separate the code to multiple files.
 To do that, we can take advantage of Python’s ability to support executing .zip archives containing multiple scripts.
 The only requirement, is that one of the files is named __main__.py, which is how the entry point of the Python process is determined.

 Referencing other packages